 The policies and procedures outlined in this guidance document are intended to supplement existing requirements.
-Nothing in the policies or procedures shall affect applicable statutory or regulatory requirements.
+Nothing in the policies or procedures shall affect different statutory or regulatory requirements.

 The policies and procedures herein are not an adjudication or a regulation.
 There is no intent on the part of the Department to give these rules that weight or deference.
-This document establishes the framework for the exercise of DEP's administrative discretion in the future.
+This document establishes the framework, within which DEP will exercise its administrative discretion in the future.
 DEP reserves the discretion to deviate from this policy statement if circumstances warrant.